 - Trademark Litigation

 This article relates to a judgment of Intellectual Property Appellate Board (hereinafter IPAB) dated 20th January 2014 in the case “Abraxis BioScience LLC USA Vs Union of India” for a patent application no. 2899/DELNP/2005.
 The said patent application was rejected by Indian patent office.
 Thus being aggrieved by the rejection of the patent application by Indian patent office an appeal was filed by the applicant to IPAB.
-The copy of the decision made by IPAB can be accessed here.

 Background Abraxis BioScience, a global biopharmaceutical company, acquired by Celgene Corporation, USA (hereinafter Applicant), filed a patent application on December 09th 2002 in USA and the corresponding application was filed in India through PCT on June 29th 2005 vide application no. 2899/DELNP/2005 (“composition and method for delivery of pharmacological agents”).
 A pre grant opposition was filed for the same application by NATCO Pharma Ltd on Sept 2008.
 During examination of the patent application, the Indian Patent office raised certain objections for the said patent application on July 24th 2009.
 But as alleged by the appellant, no opportunity has been given for hearing as per section 14 and 15 of the Act in order to clear the objections raised by the Indian patent office for the reason that appellant has not submitted reply to the first examination report within the prescribed period.
 Even the appellant was deprived of opportunity for filing an appeal against the order passed as per provision u/s 14 and 15 of the Act.
 And further Indian patent office without following the mandatory requirement of section 14 and 15 of the Act, proceeded with the pre grant opposition as filed by Natco Pharma.
 Further, in the proceedings of pre grant opposition, the Indian patent office suo-moto raised one more ground of opposition regarding insufficiency as per section 25 (i) (g) of the Act which was neither pleaded nor argued by the opponent.
 Thus being aggrieved by rejection, the applicant preferred an appeal in IPAB for challenging the rejection of said patent application mainly on the ground of violation of natural justice principles.
 Considering the facts and circumstances of the case and weighing the evidence on record, IPAB set aside the order of patent office and remanded the matter for fresh consideration and also directed that the procedure be completed within three months from the date of the IPAB order.